opencybersecurityalliance/kestrel-lang/README.rst

   - Create a GitHub issue to report bugs and new features
   - Follow the `contributing guideline`_ to submit your pull request
+  - Refer to the `governance documentation`_ regarding the execution of the project

 - Share your hunt book and analytics: